dinhts/CxHSMM/README.md

 Phung, D., Duong, T., Bui, H. and Venkatesh, *Topic Transition Detection Using Hierarchical Hidden Markov and Semi-Markov Models,  In ACM Int.
 Conf on Multimedia (ACM-MM), Singapore, 6--11 Nov.
 2005.

-Duong, T., Bui, H., Phung, D. and Venkatesh, *Activity Recognition and Abnormality Detection with the Switching Hidden Semi-Markov Model*,  In IEEE Int.
-Conf. on Computer Vision and Pattern Recognition (CVPR), pages 838-845, San Diego, 20-26 June 2005.
+Duong, T., Phung, D., Bui, H. and Venkatesh, S, *Efficient Coxian Duration Modelling for Activity Recognition in Smart Environment with the Hidden semi-Markov Model*,  In Second International Conference on Intelligent Sensors, Sensor Networks and Information Processing, Melbourne, 5-6 December 2005.

 **Disclaimer**: We have made our best effort in ensuring fairness in acknowledging existing codes and any materials we used.
 However, if you have any question/concern, please write to us.